The story of Jim Londos, born Christos Theofilou, could be described as the archetypal story of success.

 Because of his many years of philanthropic work, Londos was honored both by United States President Richard Nixon and King Paul of Greece.

-Londos’ family lived in California, where the great man died in 1975, at age 81.
+Londos’ family lived in California, where the great man died in 1975, at the age of 81.